Yuncheng-Tu/SUSTech-Course/README.md

 # SUSTech-Course Repository

 Welcome to my SUSTech-Course repository!
 I am currently compiling all the course projects I have completed so far during my undergraduate studies.
-My major is **Integrated Circuits (IC)**, and this repository serves as a portfolio of my academic work, showcasing projects across various IC-related domains.
+My major is **Microelectronics/IC**, and this repository serves as a portfolio of my academic work, showcasing projects across various IC-related domains.

 ---